binance/binance-api-postman/README.md

 - Don't use if any code that you don't understand.
 - Make sure that withdrawals are not enabled on your API keys.
 - Delete API key after use.
+### How can I debug a request, or find the URL it uses?
+- Open the Postman console `(CMD/CTRL + ALT + C)`.
+Each request will print out its parameters and URL.
+- To debug, edit your `Pre-request` scripts.

 ## My question isn't here
 Please open an issue [here](https://github.com/binance-exchange/binance-api-postman/issues).